Property Checking Without Inductive Invariants: procedure

-In the third piece, (lines 14-18), \PP analyzes formula $H_{n+1}$.
-First, it calls procedure \ti{RemNoise} described in Subsection~\ref{ssec:two_routines}.
+In the third piece, (lines 15-20), \PP analyzes formula $H_{n+1}$.
+First, it calls procedure \ti{RemNoise} described in the next subsection.
 It drops noise clauses of $H_{n+1}$ i.e. ones implied by $I_0 \wedge \Abs{T}{n+1}$.
 If the resulting formula $H_{n+1}$ is empty, \PP starts a new iteration.
-Otherwise, \PP calls procedure \ti{ChkBadSt} also described in Subsection~\ref{ssec:two_routines}. \ti{ChkBadSt} checks if clauses of $H_{n+1}$ exclude a bad state reachable in $n+1$ transitions.
-If not, i.e. if no counterexample is found, \PP increments the value of $n$ by 1 and starts a new iteration.
+Otherwise, \PP calls procedure \ti{ChkBadSt} also described in the next subsection. \ti{ChkBadSt} checks if clauses of $H_{n+1}$ exclude a bad state reachable in $n+1$ transitions.
+If not, i.e. if no counterexample is found, \PP increments the value of $n$ by 1.
+If the value of $n$ is greater than the current diameter $\mi{Diam}$, the latter is set to $n$ (line 20).
+After that a new iteration begins.

-The third part of \PP consists of line 19. \PP gets to this line if $I_1$ is proved redundant and no bad state is reachable in \di{I,T} transitions.
-This means that property $P$ holds and so \PP returns $\mi{nil}$.
+The third part of \PP consists of line 21. \PP gets to this line if $I_1$ is proved redundant and no bad state is reachable in \di{I,T} transitions.
+This means that property $P$ holds and \PP returns the value of \di{I,T}.